CyberOctane/dev-tools/README.md

 [![](https://img.shields.io/badge/-Backend%20Road%20Map%202020-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://roadmap.sh/backend)

 ## Code Editors
-Code editor is doing another big impact on our studio practice.
-After playing with different code editors in several years we have stick in to [Visual Studio Code](https://code.visualstudio.com/).
+>Code editor is doing another big impact on our studio practice.
+After playing with different code editors in several years we have stick in to [`Visual Studio Code`](https://code.visualstudio.com/).

 #### VS Code Plugins
 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)